benjanes/ImgWheel/README.md

 ImgWheel
 ========

-Repository for the ImgWheel jQuery Plugin

-Visit http://www.benjanes.com/ImgWheel for examples, demonstrations, and more information.
+ImgWheel is a jQuery plugin for creating animated, interactive displays of images and other content.
+Please visit http://www.benjanes.com/ImgWheel/ for examples, demonstrations, and more information.